Acitulen/OmniVision/README.md

 # OmniVision
-This mod adds a new functional 360° surveillance camera to the game, as well as the ability to display any cameras on in-game TVs.
+This mod adds new surveillance and scanning devices to the game, along with the ability to display camera feeds on in-game TVs.

 **⚠️WARNING⚠️ This version of OmniVision is designed to function with VotV a0.9.0j.
 Using older or newer versions of the game may cause errors!**